Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 She gave that question some serious thought for a moment.

 Over the years, her morals had changed a bit from what Rachel had to now.
 She didn't care much either way for the idea of stealing for a living, the only thing she kept to was ensuring that whoever she stole from would be able to afford the misfortune without too much trouble.

 As it was, she did like the reward system she knew her two 'foster parents' Mafiya members were training her with, to mentally link positive recompenses with her stealing.
-Like a dog getting a treat for doing a trick, but the 'treats' were generally either useful or desired so Sonya kept up with it.
+Like a dog getting a treat for doing a trick but the 'treats' were generally either useful or desired, so Sonya kept up with it.

-Rachel had floundered trying to pick her own job after college, she was actually okay with having her own decided for her even if it was less than legal in nature.
+Rachel had floundered trying to pick her own job after college, she was surprisingly okay with having her own decided for her even if it was less than legal in nature.
 "Not really, I just don't want to deal with the hassle of getting arrested."